 Assigned To: Specify the name of a user who this request should be assigned to.
-We recommend to use Routing Rules for your Request Queues, so they can be automatically routed to the appropriate resources.
+We recommend using Routing Rules for your Request Queues so that they can be automatically routed to the appropriate resources.

 Job Role: Specify the name of a job role that the request should be assigned to.
-We recommend to use Routing Rules for your Request Queues, so they can be automatically routed to the appropriate resources.
+We recommend using Routing Rules for your Request Queues so that they can be automatically routed to the appropriate resources.

 Team: Specify the name of a team that the request should be assigned to.
-We recommend to use Routing Rules for your Request Queues, so they can be automatically routed to the appropriate resources.
+We recommend using Routing Rules for your Request Queues so that they can be automatically routed to the appropriate resources.